Registering a New Compiler Engine in Cloud Native Compiler

 gateway service.
 Make sure you use the port that is mapped to 8080 in the

-If you need to manually upload a new Compiler Engine to a Cloud Native Compiler service, you can do with the
+If you need to manually upload a new Compiler Engine to Cloud Native Compiler, you can do with the

 etc/connected-compiler/bin/upload-compiler-engine script in your Azul Platform Prime installation directory.